garimakhulbe/azure-template/docker-swarm-cluster/Readme.md

 This is a docker swarm cluster template which can be used to create a swarm cluster on azure using docker extension.
-It used docker hub as a discovery service and requires token(cluster id) as a parameter in template.
+It uses docker hub as a discovery service and requires token(cluster id) as a parameter in template.
 Therefore, user needs to create a token using 'docker run swarm create' command and provide it to the template.

 For example,
 The below token(cluster id)